mvolkmann/blog/src/swift.md

 {% aTargetBlank "https://developer.apple.com/xcode/", "Xcode" %}
-is an IDE from Apple for creating apps for iPhone, iPad, Mac, Apple Watch, and Apple TV.
+is an IDE from Apple for creating apps for iPhone, iPad, macOS, Apple Watch, and Apple TV.

 To experiment with Swift:

-- select File ...
+- Select File ...
 New ...
 Playground...
-- select a template such as "Blank" and press "Next"
+- Select a template such as "Blank" and press "Next".
-- enter a name for the playground
+- Enter a name for the playground.
-- select the directory where it will be saved
+- Select the directory where it will be saved.
-- enter code in the provided text editor
+- Enter code in the provided text editor.
-- to run all of the code,
+- To run all of the code,
   click the blue triangle in the gutter after the last line, press cmd-shift-return, or select Editor ...
-Run Playground
+Run Playground.
-- to run only the code up to and including a specific line, hover over the line and click the play button that appears
+- To run only the code up to and including a specific line, hover over the line and click the play button that appears.
-- `print` output appears in the console area at the bottom
+- Output from `print` calls appears in the console area at the bottom.

 Xcode is slow at evaluating a playground.
 It can take several seconds after saving a change for it to identify syntax errors.
 It can also take several seconds to run the code.

-Playgrounds treat files under “Sources” as a separate, unnamed module.
+Playgrounds treat files under “Sources” as separate, unnamed modules.
 To expose things defined in those files to the main playground code, declare them as `public`.
 They do not need to be "imported".

-To developing an app:
+To develop an app:

-- select one of the following:
-  - "Create a new Xcode project"
+- Select File ...
+New ...
+Project... or press cmd-shift-n.
+- Select a target platform such as "iOS".
+- Select a template such as "App" and press "Next".
+- Enter a product name and press "Next".
+- Select the directory where it should be saved and press "Create".

-  - "Clone an existing project"
+To open an existing app,
-  - "Open a project or file"
+select File ...
+TODO: FINISH THIS!
 Another way to open an existing Xcode project is to double-click the `.xcodeproj` file that is created.